iqm-finland/KQCircuits/docs/user_guide/simulation/simulation_object.rst

 Creating simulation object
 ==========================

-Simulation export begins by creating an instance of ``Simulation`` class.
+Simulation export begins by creating an instance of :class:`.Simulation` class.
 The simulation object includes following information:

 * name (defines export filenames)
 * geometry for the simulation